 Survey participant

-I created the Pawdly brand.
+I then created the Pawdly brand.
 The wordmark looks fluffy and cuddly.
 I used fresh green colours as a nod to the great outdoors and chose friendly and welcoming imagery, with pets showcased front and centre.
-I also wanted to make sure the colours, content and interactions were accessible and were producing the lowest levels of carbon possible.
+I wanted to make sure the colours, content and interactions were accessible and that designs were producing the lowest levels of carbon possible online.

 The style guide for Pawdly.
 This shows different sections such as treatments for strategy; tone of voice; logos; colour and typography. .

-The launch was very exciting.
-The word was spread across pet owner groups and I placed stickers and cards over Lisbon.
+The launch was initially for a Lisbon Slack community and it was very exciting.
+The word was spread, pet owners joined and I designed and printed QR code stickers and cards and placed them over Lisbon to boost visibility.

 The Pawdly site has since been featured on Relume’s site inspiration showcase.